 easy_install pip

 Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python 3 on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Python website.
+For additional help or useful information, we recommend you check the official Python website.